Édouard Manet: Late works

 In his mid-forties Manet's health deteriorated, and he developed severe pain and partial paralysis in his legs.
 In 1879 he began receiving hydrotherapy treatments at a spa near Meudon intended to improve what he believed was a circulatory problem, but in reality he was suffering from locomotor ataxia, a known side-effect of syphilis.
 In 1880, he painted a portrait there of the opera singer Émilie Ambre as Carmen.
 Ambre and her lover Gaston de Beauplan had an estate in Meudon and had organized the first exhibition of Manet's The Execution of Emperor Maximilian in New York in December 1879.

 In his last years Manet painted many small-scale still lifes of fruits and vegetables, such as A Bunch of Asparagus and The Lemon (both 1880).
 He completed his last major work, A Bar at the Folies-Bergère (Un Bar aux Folies-Bergère), in 1882, and it hung in the Salon that year.
 Afterwards, he limited himself to small formats.

-His last paintings were of flowers in glass vases.
+Manet's last paintings were of flowers in glass vases.
+There are 20 such paintings known, with the last one painted in March 1883, barely two months before his death.
+Quoted in Venice thirteen years later, Manet is credited with stating that an artist can say everything he has to say with "flowers, fruit, and clouds."
+His last flower paintings are a demonstration of that belief.

+In 2023, the Metropolitan Museum of Art in New York City exhibited a two-person exhibition of Manet with Degas.